 Any remaining funds shall be set aside in a separate and distinct account until a formula for distribution is developed by the State Board.
 The formula shall specify criteria for the Workforce Pathways program that each technical school must adhere to in order to receive their respective share of the set aside funding.
 At a minimum, each Workforce Pathways program must expand current best practices in technical career pathways for youth and unemployed or underemployed adults leading to immediate employment in high skill, high demand jobs with emphasis in STEM fields.
-The program shall utilize all credit and non-credit delivery systems within the technical college, include cohort training options for adults, provide dual credit for youth via college courses taught by college faculty, provide opportunities for prior learning credit for adults, include structured work-based learning or other apprenticeship training approaches, and result in industry-recognized work certifications as well as stackable postsecondary credentials.
+The program shall utilize all credit and non-credit delivery systems within the technical college, include cohort training options for adults, provide dual credit for youth via college courses taught by college faculty, provide opportunities for prior learning credit for adults, include structured work based learning or other apprenticeship training approaches, and result in industry recognized work certifications as well as stackable postsecondary credentials.
 Workforce Pathways programs shall establish or build on existing collaborative design and coordination efforts with area school districts and career centers and with area employers.
-All technical colleges receiving funding through the Workforce Pathways must provide comprehensive evaluation and reporting mechanisms that include long-range tracking of individual and economic impacts as well as return-on-investment analyses.
+All technical colleges receiving funding through the Workforce Pathways must provide comprehensive evaluation and reporting mechanisms that include long range tracking of individual and economic impacts as well as return on investment analyses.

-The State Board shall report the formula for distribution and required criteria to the Chairman of the Senate Finance Committee and the Chairman of the House Ways and Means Committee by August 31, 2017 2018.
+The State Board shall report the formula for distribution and required criteria to the Chairman of the Senate Finance Committee and the Chairman of the House Ways and Means Committee by August 31, 2018.

-- 25.8.
-(TEC: Northeastern Technical College) Unexpended funds appropriated to the State Board for Technical and Comprehensive Education for Northeastern Technical College Industrial Training Center in Act 93 of 2015, Section 1, item number 19, shall be eligible for expenditure in the current fiscal year for an alternate facility and/or location provided that the facility's use and purpose is similar and is demonstrably more cost effective than originally conceived. - 25.9.
-(TEC: York Tech Fund Repurpose) The \$900,000 appropriated in Act No. 284 of 2016, by proviso 118.16, Item (23)(bb) to the State Board for Technical and Comprehensive Education for the York Technical College Health and Human Service Building and the \$5,600,000 appropriated in Act 25 of 2016, Section 1, Item (37) to the State Board for Technical and Comprehensive Education for the York Technical College Health and Human Service Building shall be redirected to be used for Campus Loop Road Completion and K-Building Renovations.
+25.7.
+(TEC: York Tech Fund Repurpose) The \$900,000 appropriated in Act No. 284 of 2016, by Proviso 118.16, Item (23)(bb) to the State Board for Technical and Comprehensive Education for the York Technical College Health and Human Service Building and the \$5,600,000 appropriated in Act 25 of 2016, Section 1, Item (37) to the State Board for Technical and Comprehensive Education for the York Technical College Health and Human Service Building shall be redirected to be used for Campus Loop Road Completion and K-Building Renovations.
 Unexpended funds may be carried forward into the current fiscal year to be expended for Campus Loop Road Completion and K-Building Renovations.